 While damage to a tooth may not necessarily be preventable, prompt professional care can help address the issue before it worsens.

 Repeated Dental Procedures

-Dental procedures can produce significant stress on a tooth, with repeated drilling causing inflammation of the tooth pulp.* When the pulp is damaged, it breaks down, and bacteria begin to multiply within the pulp chamber.*** The bacteria and other dying pulp remnants can cause an infection or abscessed tooth,*** which will require root canal therapy.
-Taking good care of your teeth post-treatment can go a long way in preventing the need for retreatment.
+Dental procedures can produce significant stress on a tooth, as repeated drilling can cause inflammation of the tooth pulp.* When the pulp is damaged, it breaks down, and bacteria begin to multiply within the pulp chamber.*** The bacteria and other dying pulp remnants can cause an infection or abscessed tooth,*** potentially requiring root canal therapy to treat the issue.
+Prioritizing thorough post-treatment care can go a long way in preventing the need for retreatment.

 How to Prevent a Root Canal

-Now that you know a few of the signs you need a root canal, remember that pain, trauma to the face and a chip or crack in a tooth can all be indications that you should seek a professional opinion as soon as possible.
+The most important thing to remember is that prevention is key.
+It’s essential to understand that pain, trauma to the face and a chip or crack in a tooth can all be indications that you should seek a professional opinion as soon as possible.
 Addressing any of these factors with the help of a dental professional before they become larger problems is essential.
-The old adage holds true here: prevention is the best policy.
-And when you know the common root canal causes, you can work at home and with your dental professional to care for your teeth in the best way possible.

 Signs You Need a Root Canal

 Unfortunately, good oral hygiene and regular professional dental care may not always prevent a root canal system infection.
 If you’re experiencing any of the below symptoms, they may be signs you need a root canal: